 Download the sample cap table template we’ve created.
 While it’s a good place to start, this cap table won’t scale with your company.
 We recommend using our template to learn what cap tables look like, then switching to cap table software and transfer agent services through Carta when your company starts to grow.

-Download cap table template
+Download the cap table template

 Option #3: Use cap table software from the beginning